ktkt11122334/RestAPI_postdata/README.md

 ```

 ●Step3

-Add request datas to Database.
+Add request datas to database.
 If you request the url path of same number, response to status code 200(Response OK)

 ```sh